danrue/lava-docker-compose/README.md

 `make clean`: Permanently delete the containers and the pgsql volume.

-Once up, go to your http://your-IP (port 80) and log in with admin:admin.
+Once up, go to your http://localhost (port 80) and log in with admin:admin.

 ## Troubleshooting

-### Filesystem permission problems with volume mounts
-- On fedora, running docker 1.13.1 installed from dnf, received permission denied for mounted files.
-Moving to upstream docker fixed the issue.